TabbyML/tabby/website/docs/references/models-http-api/vllm.md

 [vLLM](https://docs.vllm.ai/en/stable/) is a fast and user-friendly library for LLM inference and serving.

-vLLM offers an `OpenAI Compatible Server`, allowing us to use the OpenAI kinds for chat and embedding.
+vLLM offers an `OpenAI Compatible Server`, enabling us to use the OpenAI kinds for chat and embedding.
-However, for completion, there are some differences in the implementation, so we should use the `vllm/completion` kind.
+However, for completion, there are certain differences in the implementation.
+Therefore, we should use the `vllm/completion` kind and provide a `prompt_template` depending on the specific models.

 Below is an example